 5. press the two mold half’s firmly together, sometimes it helps to use a twisting motion.
 If you have multiple molds, I suggest you fill them, and leave them to sit over night to harden before removing.

 6. if you only have one mold, remove the top half of the mold, and gently roll the bath bomb on to a flat surface.
 This needs to be somewhere it can sit undisturbed for a good 24 hours.

 I tend to use a chopping board covered with wax paper.
 If the bath bomb does not roll out and it seems to be stuck in the mold.
 Replace the other half of the mold and give it a good tap in the areas its stuck before trying again.

 So there you have it, two cool ways to make emulsified bath bombs.
 Not only does the added conditioning effect of the bath bomb make your skin feel amazing, but these are probably the most sturdy, well-made bath bombs I’ve ever churned out.

 Sure, you still can’t get away with a super intricate mold, but I always think bath bombs look their best when they’re mostly a simple shape.
 You can make things interesting by adding different colors and textures with your optional ingredients.

-If you want to stay up to date on all my crafts, why not sign up for our newsletter?
+If you want to stay up to date and learn how to make bath bombs in many more ways, why not sign up for my newsletter?
 You’ll be the first to know when I post something new, as well as some nice free ebooks for you!